RaghavTheGreat1/mysql-notes/README.md

 ```

 Using the above command, you have to mandatorily enter all the values corresponding to respective columns & that too in same order.
 You can't skip any of the value else it will throw an error.
+But if you want to use the above syntax and don't want to enter the values of specific column, then add ```sql NULL``` keyword, provided it can be nullable.

 **Note**: Strings are always encapsulated in '' or "".